Bodyboard with Jay and Vicki Reale

 The local El Salvadorians are a proud people who enjoy perfect points, peaky pits, powerful coffee, pupusas, papayas, and Pilseners.
 They are some of the friendliest people you’ll meet – a world away from the criminally loose underbelly of the country’s capital.

-This is a great opportunity to come and surf one of the least-visited Pacific coastlines in all of Central America.
+This is a great opportunity to come and surf one of the least-visited Pacific coastlines in all of Central America and we are offering the chance to do so with pro bodyboarders Jay and Vicki Reale.
 This relatively short, south-facing stretch is home to countless pumping surf breaks, reeling, peeling, barrelling and wedging their way onto tropical beaches backed by dense jungle and sharp volcanoes.

 You’ll get to know some great people on this trip, who all want to travel, score epic waves, enjoy the surf/hammock lifestyle and improve their riding – a recipe of interests which always makes for a great group vibe.